easyuc/EasyUC/uc-dsl/README.md

 installed via `opam` or by building from the source; see the [instructions](https://github.com/EasyCrypt/easycrypt).

 The UC DSL source is compatible with `why3` (installed as part of the EasyCrypt installation) version 1.5.0.
+(Note that running `ucdsl` doesn't actually run `why3` or even rely on `why3` being configured.
+But because the DSL's implementation is built on that of EasyCrypt, the build process may fail if the wrong version of `why3` is installed.)

 To build the UC DSL tool `ucdsl`, first configure the tool by running